 Capable of adapting to real-world

-Anyone who has worked in delivery operations knows that the best laid plans can be destroyed by the real-world.
-Customers change their delivery location, traffic issues arise, new stop get added while you are out on the route.
+Anyone who has worked in delivery operations knows that the best-laid plans can be destroyed by the real-world.
+Customers change their delivery location, traffic issues arise, new stops get added while you are out on the route.
 Your package delivery app needs to be able to adapt to these changing conditions.
-You need to be able to re-optimize the route at the click of a button and that changed route be updated to the driver’s phone.
+You need to be able to re-optimize the route at the click of a button and that changed route to be updated on the driver app.
 You need to be able to update dispatch notes telling a driver to leave the package with a neighbor instead, or the driver might need to capture e-signature proof of delivery instead of photo proof.
 SmartRoutes sends push notifications directly to the driver app with real-time route updates.

 A clean mobile interface

 Drivers need a super-simple app interface to do their job.
 The app needs to tell them what to do next and allow them to gather information quickly and simply when out on the delivery route.
 Big buttons, intuitive next steps and accurate data capture will be the difference between drivers using the app and drivers pushing back on it.

 The mobile app is a tool for drivers but it is also a live beacon telling dispatch and customers exactly where the package is.
 These SMS notifications update customers with an up-to-date estimated time of delivery.
 Customers can be sent an automated SMS that is geo-fenced to when a driver is within 30 minutes of the delivery location.

 The app also allows you to add drivers' phone numbers to the customer SMS giving customers the option to ring the driver directly if something is missing from their order.
 Equally, drivers can contact customers directly to ask for more information or update them on the delivery.
 This helps avoid the need for customers to call dispatch for updates.